mukoedo1993/Derivatives_pricing_CPP/Chapter8/textbook_case/README.txt

-The payoff of a forward is exactly euro price minus the BS formula Euro price.
+The payoff for PayOffForward:
+The class is straightforward and the only difference from the class defined for the call is that we take spot minus strike, instead of the call pay-off.